 Interdisciplinary Arts & Sciences, New College of

 A major map outlines the degree’s requirements for graduation.

 Find and apply for relevant scholarships.

 WUE eligible program

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Graduates of this program will be prepared with the skills and knowledge necessary for graduate work as well as for careers in public service, education, business, humanitarian work, law or health care.
+Graduates of this program are prepared with the skills and knowledge necessary for graduate work as well as for careers in public service, education, business, humanitarian work, law or health care.
 Due to the emphasis on culture and identity, students develop respect for and sensitivity to diverse populations.
-Graduates will be able to flourish in areas as varied as:
+Graduates are able to flourish in areas as varied as:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to:

 |Area, Ethnic, and Cultural Studies Teachers, Postsecondary||15.1%||$68,950|